aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

     minItems: 100
 ```

-If we try to parse it using the previous validation profile we should obtain a validation error, since the `minItems` for
+If we try to parse it using the previous validation profile, we should obtain a validation error, since the `minItems` value for
 the defined array (100) does not fall between the [25,50) range.

 ### 2.5 datatype

 `datatype` is a constraint that limits the valid scalar value for a property in the parsed graph.
 This constraint is not
-specially useful in custom validations, since RAML, OAS and AsyncAPI have well defined types for all the properties, but
+particularly useful in custom validations, since RAML, OAS and AsyncAPI have well defined types for all the properties.
+However,
-it can still used to modify standard type definitions, for example, making it mandatory for a version to be an integer,
+it can still used to modify standard type definitions, such as making it mandatory for a version to be an integer
 instead of a string.

 ### 2.6 in

-`in` makes it possible to specify an enumeration of values that constraint the possible values for a certain property in
+`in` makes it possible to specify an enumeration of values that constrain the possible values for a certain property in
 a node.
-Values can be booleans, numeric values or strings.
+Values can be booleans, numeric values, or strings.

-The following example rewrites the profile used as an example in section 2.1 to use a `in` constraint instead of `pattern`
+The following example rewrites the profile used as an example in section 2.1.
+It uses an `in` constraint instead of `pattern`
-to constrain the possible values for the `schemes` defined by default in an API spec:
+to constrain the possible values for the default `schemes` in an API spec:

 ```yaml
 #%Validation Profile 1.0